syncfusion/blazor-docs/src/treemap/treemap/color-mapping.md

 Equal color mapping is used to fill colors to each item by specifying equal value present in the data source, that can be specified in the [`EqualColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_EqualColorValuePath) property.

-The following code example demonstrates, how to apply equal color mapping.
+The following code example shows, how to apply equal color mapping.

 ```csharp
 @using Syncfusion.Blazor.TreeMap